 Battery charging and battery chargers are often misunderstood – causing batteries to die before their time.
 This article explains why and how to avoid it.

-Twelve-volt travel trailer systems may be twin-wire or chassis return.
+Twelve-volt caravan systems may be twin-wire or chassis return.
 Twin-wire is usually best.
 This article explains why – and which to choose to avoid problems.

-Connecting travel trailer batteries is often misunderstood.
+Connecting caravan batteries is often misunderstood.
 This article explains what’s possible, and why and how to do it successfully.

 All lead acid batteries, AGMs and gel cells, generate explosive gas.
 Even though most are sealed, makers stress that battery ventilation is vital still.
 Confusion exists over this.
 Around 2000, some battery makers began to claim that no ventilation was required.
 Or, ventilation, is advisable but not necessarily essential.
 They withdrew this advice, however, shortly after.
 Many batteries thus have a warning notice as below.

-Variable voltage alternator problems with travel trailers and motor homes arise when charging auxiliary batteries.
+Variable voltage alternator problems with caravans and motor homes arise when charging auxiliary batteries.
 Here’s why and how to fix them.
 These alternators are, in particular, installed on many post-2013 vehicles.